Privacy Policy

 We gather and process data in accordance with the prevailing data protection legislation, including the General Data Protection Regulation 2016 (the “GDPR”) and the Data Protection Act 2018.

-When you interact with us by email, phone or other means of communication or visit our website or sign up for use of one of our services or platforms you provide, and we collect, data about you.
+When you interact with us by email, phone or other means of communication or visit our website or apps or sign up for use of one of our services or platforms you provide, and we collect, data about you.
 This policy sets out the basis on which we will process personal data we collect about you, or that you provide to us.
 Please read the following carefully to understand our views and practices regarding your data.

 on dpc@onevoicedigital.com